Post-Shuttle, NASA To Keep Students Looking Up

 There's nothing like a countdown for class participation.
-In Richmond, Va., 30 middle school students took a break from a summer science program to watch history: the TV broadcast of the last shuttle mission.
+In Richmond, Va., 30 middle school students take a break from a summer science program to watch history: the TV broadcast of the final shuttle mission.

 Playing along with the countdown is almost irresistible for these students.
 When the shuttle takes off, they all cheer.

-This program was developed by the nonprofit Challenger Center, which was founded in memory of the astronauts killed when the Challenger blew up in 1986.
+This program was developed by the Challenger Center, a nonprofit that was founded in memory of the astronauts killed when the Challenger shuttle blew up in 1986.
 After Atlantis lands, programs like this one will live on in 48 Challenger Centers.

-"We are gonna die from nostalgia when the shuttle era ends," says Barbara Morgan, the only true teacher that NASA has sent into space.
+"We are going to die from nostalgia when the shuttle era ends," says Barbara Morgan, the only true teacher whom NASA has sent into space.

 Morgan was the backup astronaut to Christa McAuliffe, who was supposed to be the first "teacher in space."
-McAuliffe died in the Challenger explosion, and that nearly ended the goal of sending a teacher into space.
+McAuliffe died in the Challenger explosion, and that nearly ended the goal of sending teachers into space.
 Morgan had to leave her teaching job and fly as a mission specialist, and that didn't happen until 2007.
 During that ride, she talked to school kids on Earth.
-Now, she teaches at Boise State University, and helps encourage students to study science, technology and math.
+These days she teaches at Boise State University, and helps encourage students to study science, technology and math.

 Now, there are three mission specialists who are trained like other astronauts, but will also do education-related work from the space station.
-But the next educator astronaut isn't scheduled to go up until May 2012, on a Soyuz rocket.
+The next educator astronaut isn't scheduled to go up until May 2012, on a Russian Soyuz rocket.

 Science teachers here on Earth are much more focused on programs like EarthKAM, which lets middle-schoolers get access to a camera on the space station.
-Dave Curry teaches at Holland Middle School outside Philadelphia.
-He uses the camera to give his students a chance to do science from the International Space Station.
+Dave Curry, who teaches at Holland Middle School outside Philadelphia, uses the camera to give his students a chance to do science from the International Space Station.

 Post-shuttle, NASA is hoping students will keep their eyes skyward, watching the space station and other cool gadgets that will be launched later this year, like the unmanned Juno mission to orbit Jupiter, and the GRAIL mission to map the moon.